 When selecting a financial planner to work with, one factor you may want to consider is their demonstrated commitment to developing and maintaining competency through education or through earning professional designations.
 This list of financial planning certifications is far from complete, as there are well over 100 different certifications of varying quality.
 However, this list does cover some of the most popular and well-respected designations that you may see some members of the San Diego Financial Advisors Network have.

 Every single member of the San Diego Financial Advisors Network maintains the necessary licenses and registrations to provide professional financial planning and investment advice, but we have all chosen to go a step beyond that and pursue additional professional designations as part of our effort to provide competent advice to our clients.
 All SDFAN members are either CERTIFIED FINANCIAL PLANNER™ professionals or CFP® candidates, meaning that they have completed the education requirements and passed the CFP® exam.
-Some of us also hold additional certifications related to financial planning such as EA or CFA.
+Some of us also hold additional certifications related to financial planning such as Enrolled Agent or Chartered Financial Analyst.

 Please note that all of these professional designations are strictly voluntary, and are not required by any regulatory agency to be able to provide financial planning or investment management services to individual clients.

 CFP® certification is generally acknowledged as the highest standard in personal financial planning, and demonstrates a deep knowledge and commitment to a career providing professional financial advice.
 It is the most widely recognized and sought after professional designation within the financial planning industry.
 Certification is granted and controlled by the Certified Financial Planner Board of Standards, and characterized by its:

 - High standard of professional education